 We may purchase Agency RMBS through forward settling transactions, including TBAs.
 The law is unclear with respect to the qualification of contracts for forward settling transactions as real estate assets or Government securities for purposes of the 75% asset test.
 Until we receive a favorable private letter ruling from the IRS or we receive an opinion from counsel to the effect that contracts for forward settling transactions should be treated as qualifying assets for purposes of the 75% asset test, we will limit our investment in contracts for forward settling transactions and any non-qualifying assets to no more than 25% of our total assets at the end of any calendar quarter and will limit our investments in contracts for forward settling transactions with a single counterparty to no more than 5% of our total assets at the end of any calendar quarter.
 Accordingly, our ability to purchase Agency RMBS through contracts for forward settling transactions could be limited.
 Moreover, even if we are advised by counsel that contracts for forward settling transactions should be treated as qualifying assets, it is possible that the IRS could successfully take the position that such assets are not qualifying assets.
-In the event that such assets were determined not to be qualifying for the 75% asset test, we could be subject to a penalty tax or we could fail to qualify as a REIT if the value of our contracts for forward settling transactions and any non-qualifying assets exceeds 25% of our total assets at the end of any calendar quarter or if the value of our investments in contracts for forward settling transactions with a single counterparty exceeds 5% of our total assets at the end of any calendar quarter or if the value of our investments in contracts for forward settling transactions were determined not to be qualifying transactions with a single counterparty exceeds 5% of our total assets at the end of any calendar quarter or if the value of our investments in contracts for forward settling transactions with a si
+In the event that such assets were determined not to be qualifying for the 75% asset test, we could be subject to a penalty tax or we could fail to qualify as a REIT if the value of our contracts for forward settling transactions and any non-qualifying assets exceeds 25% of our total assets at the end of any calendar quarter or if the value of our investments in contracts for forward settling transactions with a single counterparty exceeds 5% of our total assets at the end of any calendar quarter.
+See "-Failure to Qualify."

 Derivative instruments, other than possibly TBAs as discussed in the prior paragraph, generally are not qualifying assets for purposes of the 75% asset test.
-Thus, interest rate swaps, futures contracts, and other similar instruments that are used in "hedging transactions" as defined in "-Hedging Transactions," are nonqualifying assets for purposes of the 75% asset test.
+Thus, interest rate swaps, futures contracts, and other similar instruments that are used in "hedging transactions" as defined in "-Hedging Transactions," are non-qualifying assets for purposes of the 75% asset test.
 As discussed above, we may invest opportunistically in other types of mortgage-related assets.
 To the extent we invest in such assets, we intend to do so in a manner that will enable us to satisfy each of the asset tests described above.
 However, we cannot assure you that we will be able to satisfy the asset tests described above.
 We will monitor the status of our assets for purposes of the various asset tests and seek to manage our portfolio to comply at all times with such tests.
 No assurance, however, can be given that we will continue to be successful in this effort.
 In this regard, to determine our compliance with these requirements, we will have to value our investment in our assets to ensure compliance with the asset tests.
 Although we seek to be prudent in making these estimates, no assurances can be given that the IRS might not disagree with these determinations and assert that a different value is applicable, in which case we might not satisfy the 75% asset test and the other asset tests and, thus, would fail to qualify as a REIT.
 If we fail to satisfy the asset tests at the end of a calendar quarter, we will not lose our REIT qualification so long as: